ORV License Structure Chart

-As of March 1, 2014, ORV licenses have changed.
+Michigan's ORV licenses changed in 2014.
 The new structure will help create a world-class trail network with increased enjoyment for the state's 200,000 registered ORV owners and additional economic benefit to local communities.
 See What You Get: Raising the Bar on Outdoor Fun for more details on these improvements.

 The chart below will help you determine whether you need an ORV license, trail permit, neither or both.